 - Times New Roman, 12 pt., double spacing; please use template for the title page (Moodle) - Please cite according to APA7 - Please use the provided title page - Please add the affirmation on independent work.
 If you hand in your work as a group, everyone has to sign the affirmation (this can be done on the same document or by each handing in a separate affirmation). - Please make sure to include all necessary Appendices (e.g., codebook, code sheet, R code, R working environment).

-You will find information on how these presentations will be graded in the document "Grading Scheme_Term Paper" on Moodle.
+You will find information on how these presentations will be graded in the document "Grading Scheme\Term Paper" on Moodle.

-"Understanding the Flow of Digital Information via Computational Methods" (Fall 2023/2024)
+"Studying Digital News via Computational Methods" (Fall 2024/2025)